oceanprotocol/docs/data-farming/passivedf.md

 Here, Data Farmers earn OCEAN rewards by locking their OCEAN for veOCEAN for a period of time.
 That's it!
 It's low effort, ie passive.

-The amount of rewards you get is pro-rata to the amount of veOCEAN you hold, cmopared to other veOCEAN holders.
+The amount of rewards you get is pro-rata to the amount of veOCEAN you hold, compared to other veOCEAN holders.

 ### veOCEAN Time Locking